-Virtually all devices have filters, but they are "OFF" when the device is activated.
-As a result, children are vulnerable to unwanted or damaging exposure to hardcore pornography.
+Virtually all devices have filters, but they are automatically switched to "OFF" when the device is activated.
+As a result, children and unsuspecting people are vulnerable to unwanted or damaging exposure to hardcore pornography.

 The National Center on Sexual Exploitation (NCOSE) reviewed over 100 academic studies on the negative impacts of pornography consumption, which often includes incest, racism, and extreme violence themes.
 Pornography harms the brain, particularly for those still neurologically developing, and fuels addiction.
 This material can ruin lives, and children are at most risk.
 This evidence should inform state telecommunications policy.